allenai/s2orc-doc2json/README.md

 ## Setup your environment

-NOTE: Miniconda is shown but any other python env manager should be fine
+NOTE: Conda is shown but any other python env manager should be fine

 ```console
 conda create -n s2orc_grobid python=3.8 pytest